yifangd/openwrt-actions/doc/nss-kmod-apk.md

 1. Download and extract the kmods.tar.gz to the router, for example, `/www`.

-   Note: can use other path instead of `/www` as `apk` accepts local file path as feed.
+   Note: can use other path instead of `/www` as `apk` accepts local file path for feed.

    ```
    #on browser, right click the kmods.tar.gz, then "copy link address"